Cramer's theorem (algebraic curves): Restricted cases

 If the curve is required to be in a particular sub-category of n-th degree polynomial equations, then fewer than n(n + 3) / 2 points may be necessary and sufficient to determine a unique curve.
-For example, the generic circle is given by the equation $(x-a)^2+(y-b)^2=r^2$ where the center is located at (a, b) and the radius is r.
+For example, three (non-collinear) points determine a circle: the generic circle is given by the equation $(x-a)^2+(y-b)^2=r^2$ where the center is located at (a, b) and the radius is r.
 Equivalently, by expanding the squared terms, the generic equation is $x^2-2ax+y^2-2by=k,$ where $k=r^2-a^2-b^2.$ Two restrictions have been imposed here compared to the general conic case of n = 2: the coefficient of the term in xy is restricted to equal 0, and the coefficient of y2 is restricted to equal the coefficient of x2.
-Thus instead of five points being needed, only 5 – 2 = 3 are needed, coinciding with the 3 parameters a, b, k (equivalently a, b, r) that need to be identified.
+Thus instead of five points being needed, only 5 − 2 = 3 are needed, coinciding with the 3 parameters a, b, k (equivalently a, b, r) that need to be identified.